Huawei delays its first 5G phone Mate X until September

 Unsurprisingly, Huawei says it’s planning to launch the Mate X globally while focusing on markets with 5G.
 Putting aside the United States, this leaves countries such as South Korea, Australia, the United Kingdom, Switzerland, and China in the mix, though it’s unclear how much the U.S. ban will cloud handset sales in allied countries.

-It’s presently unclear whether sales of early foldable devices will be significant, but all signs presently point to “no.” The nearly $2,000 price tag for Samsung’s Galaxy Fold was enough of a deterrent to mainstream success even before its screen failures, and thanks to its higher price and software questions, Mate X seems an even riskier purchase, even if its hardware works as expected.
+It’s presently unclear whether sales of early foldable devices will be significant, but all signs presently point to “no.” The nearly $2,000 price tag for Samsung’s Galaxy Fold was enough of a deterrent to mainstream success even before its screen failures, and the combination of a high price and software questions seem to make the Mate X an even riskier purchase, even if its hardware works as expected.
 Early rival 5G smartphones have launched at prices in the $1,000 to $1,200 range, depending on the model and country.